On vertex decomposable simplicial complexes and their Alexander duals: Applications to vertex cover ideal of a vertex decomposable graph

-By exploiting the following lemma, we state the recursive formula for graded Betti numbers of vertex cover ideal of sequentially Cohen-Macaulay bipartite graphs which recovers \cite[Theorem 3.8]{FHV} and vertex cover ideal of chordal graphs in Corollaries \ref{seq} and \ref{chor}.
+By exploiting the following lemma, we state the recursive formula for the graded Betti numbers of the vertex cover ideal of a sequentially Cohen-Macaulay bipartite graph, which generalizes \cite[Theorem 3.8]{FHV} (since any Cohen-Macaulay bipartite graph is sequentially Cohen-Macaulay), and vertex cover ideal of chordal graphs in Corollaries \ref{seq} and \ref{chor}.